MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 <!--todo: add inprivate section when available -->

 **Event Listener Breakpoints** are just one of many types of breakpoints available in DevTools.
-Memorize all the different types to help you debug different scenarios as quickly as possible.  <!--See [Pause your code with breakpoints][JSBreakpoints] to learn when and how to use each type.  -->
+Memorize all the different types to help you debug different scenarios as quickly as possible.  <!--  To learn when and how to use each type, navigate to [Pause your code with breakpoints][JSBreakpoints].  -->

 ## Step 4: Step through the code